occupational asthma

 sensitiser-induced OA

 - Complete removal from exposure — the earlier the better.
-Continued exposure leads to progressive, irreversible decline
+Continued exposure leads to progressive, irreversible decline.
+Complete removal is superior to reduction of exposure, particularly for low-molecular-weight agents Henneberger, Cochrane.
+2019 Henneberger, Am J Ind Med.
+2021

 - Pharmacological treatment same as general asthma guidelines